scraptechguy/IssuesEncoutered/Mac/XCode/HOWTO.md

 ## Using Apple SF Symbols in Swift

+You are free to use any symbol in your app as long as you're publishing it directly to app store.
+Symbols may NOT be used anywhere else.
+You may use images with those symbols in your app campaign

 + Go to <a href="https://developer.apple.com/sf-symbols/" target="_blank">Apple Developer site</a> and download SF Symbols 3

 + Open the app and double click any symbol